seanbreckenridge/reminder-sink/README.md

 This is a unobtrusive, scriptable reminder/habit/todo task-runner.
+This does not actually have any way to setup/remind you for specific habits/tasks, it provides more of a set of rules which make for an unobtrusive reminder/habit tracker, it acts as the "sink" for all my other tools/scripts

 Probably easiest explained with some examples: